Shahriar-Kariman/CS3873_Assignment_5/CS3873_Assignment_5.md

 \end{split}
 $$

-To be clear this question took an hour of my time and provided absolutly zero learning value.
+To be clear this question took an hour of my time and provided absolutely zero learning value.

 ## Question 3 - Error Detection & Correction